msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 Once all items are picked and packed.
 You can then confirm the picking of the shipment to indicate to indicate that it is ready to be dispatched.

-To confirm that a shipment has been picked, click on the `Confirm Picked` button.
+To confirm that a shipment has been picked, tap on the `Confirm Picked` button.

 ![Alt Text](/docs/distribution/os_confirmpicked.gif)